 Only when the coverings are destroyed, Lord Krishna, the Supreme Personality of Godhead will appear in the heart of the living entities, just like the sun appears with full intensity when the clouds are removed.” -Kali Santarana Upanishad

-In the Western Esoteric tradition, 16 is known to be the number of the Fall, associated with the Tower of Babel and sexual degradation, so by chanting this sacred mantra and reaching to the Divinity, one might be helped to replace the emanations of selfish material world with powerful spiritual feelings.
-And 108 was mentioned to be the number of human lives, that we have in one cycle of the Wheel of Samsara.
+In Western Esoteric tradition, 16 is known to be the number of the Fall, associated with the Tower of Babel and sexual degradation, so by chanting this sacred mantra and reaching to the Divinity, one might be helped to replace the emanations of the selfish material world with powerful spiritual feelings.
+And 108 was mentioned as the number of human lives that we have in one cycle of the Wheel of Samsara.

 The Hare Ram mantra was introduced by Samael Aun Weor as the technique for astral projection.
 This mantra contains divine names – so it can be also used for a purpose of invoking the Christ-Force of Inner Fire.
 There are 15 syllables in this mantra, symbolically relating to overcoming temptations, which is vital in order to connect to the Christ-Force (Love).